k82cn/k82cn.github.io/_posts/2016-03-22-oversubscription_for_reservation.md

 categories: tech
 ---

+## Background

+Resources can be reserved by frameworks in a variety of ways, including:

+* Static reservations
+* Dynamic reservations via Offer::Operations
+* Dynamic reservations via HTTP endpoints
+* Quotas (None-Goal)

+Reserved resources allow frameworks and cluster operators to ensure sufficient resources are available when needed.
+Reservations are usually made to guarantee there are enough resources under peak loads.
+Often times, reserved resources are not actually allocated; in other words, the frameworks do not use those resources and they sit reserved, but idle.

+This underutilization is either an opportunity cost or a direct cost, particularly to the cluster operator.
+Reserved but unallocated resources held by a Lender Framework could be optimistically offered to other frameworks, which we refer to as Tenant Frameworks.
+When the resources are requested back by the Lender Framework, some of the Tenant Framework’s tasks are evicted and the original resource offer guarantee is preserved.

+The first step is to identify when resources are reserved, but not allocated.
+We then offer these reserved resources to other frameworks, but mark these offered resources as revocable resources.
+This allows Tenant Frameworks to use these resources temporarily in a 'best-effort' fashion, knowing that they could be revoked or reclaimed at any time.

 ## Allocation

 In “Oversubscription for Reservation”, reserved but not allocated resources are offered as revocable  resources.
 The following options focus on non-throttle revocable resources.
 The throttleable revocable resources are managed by ResourceEstimator/QoSController.
 (Add more description here on throttleable)